Understanding and Investing in a Multi-Unit Franchise

 Multi-Unit Franchises and Franchisees

-For a Multi-Unit Franchisee, there is an Area Developer Agreement which specifies the number of units that the Multi-Unit Franchisee will open, in what time period, and in what specific territory.
-There is then an individual Franchise Agreement between the franchisor and franchisee for each individual unit that is opened.
-Typically there is a schedule or a required time by which each individual unit must be opened under the Area Developer Agreement.
+For a multi-unit franchisee, there is an Area Developer Agreement which specifies the number of units that the multi-unit franchisee will open, in what time period, and in what specific territory.
+There is then an individual Franchise Agreement between the franchisor and franchisee for each unit that is opened.
+Typically there is a schedule or a required time by which the unit must be opened under the Area Developer Agreement.

 Are multi-unit franchises popular?

-The Multi-Unit Franchise is a form of franchising that has increased in popularity, frequency, and influence over the past few decades.
-Under this model, the franchisor will often bring in operating principals to run each individual location.
-The franchisor itself can be an individual person or couple – much like the traditional example of a Single-Unit Franchisee – however, over the last few decades, these Multi-Unit Franchisors have often developed into large corporations of their own.
+The multi-unit franchise is a form of franchising that has increased in popularity, frequency, and influence over the past few decades.
+Under this model, the franchisor will often bring in operating principals to run each location.
+The franchisor itself can be an individual person or couple – much like the traditional example of a single-unit franchisee.
+However, over the last few decades, these multi-unit franchisors have often developed into large corporations of their own.
 Many such corporations have many different franchise brands in their portfolios and carry an incredibly robust and sophisticated back of house that is able to efficiently operate dozens or even hundreds of locations under one franchisor.